The Compliance Proof System for Florida Homeschool Families

 The High School Strategist

-Your teenager is approaching Bright Futures scholarship territory, dual enrollment applications, or college admissions and you need a transcript that looks like it came from a school, not a homeschool parent.
+Your teenager is approaching Bright Futures, dual enrollment, or college admissions and you need a transcript that signals "serious academic program."
 Transcript services charge $60–$120 and take weeks.
-This guide includes a fillable transcript template pre-built to Florida's credit standards that you can produce yourself in an afternoon.
+This system includes a fillable transcript template built to Florida's credit standards that you can produce yourself in an afternoon.

 After You Have This System

-- You will know exactly which documents Florida law requires you to keep — and which ones county forms ask for that exceed the legal minimum
+- You'll know exactly which documents Florida law requires — and which ones county forms ask for that exceed the legal minimum

-- You will have an evaluation-ready portfolio binder or digital folder that any evaluator can navigate in 15 minutes
+- You'll have an evaluation-ready portfolio that any evaluator can navigate in 15 minutes

-- If a 15-day audit notice arrives, you will have a template response letter and attachment checklist ready — no panic
+- If a 15-day audit notice arrives, you'll have a template response and attachment checklist ready to send

-- If your child is on a PEP scholarship, you will have a shadow portfolio that protects you if the scholarship situation changes
+- If your child is on PEP, you'll have a shadow portfolio that protects you if the scholarship situation changes

-- If your high schooler needs a Bright Futures transcript, you will have a Florida-formatted document that looks professional and calculates credits correctly
+- If your high schooler needs a Bright Futures transcript, you'll have a Florida-formatted document that calculates credits and GPA correctly

 Instant Digital Download